Windmill Software Ltd

 With Windmill you can use your laptop to log and display your vehicle's fuel consumption, emissions, location and other parameters.

-Recently manufactured vehicles will have an On Board Diagnostics (OBD) system.
+Vehicles now have an On Board Diagnostics (OBD) system.
 This monitors vehicle conditions and components that are related to vehicle emissions.
 The US and Canada has the OBDII system, Europe the EOBD system and Japan the JOBD system.
-You can interface this system to your PC and use Windmill to automatically collect the data at regular intervals.
+You can interface any of these systems to your PC and use Windmill to automatically collect the data at regular intervals.

 To connect your OBD system to the PC you need an interface.
 Although the On Board Diagnostics are standard across cars, the interface isn't: you need to buy an interface that matches your vehicle.
-You connect the interface between the car's 16-pin diagnostic port and, if you plan to use the free Windmill software, to the computer's COM port.
-(There are interfaces that connect to other PC ports - the USB port for example - but the free software reads the PC's COM port.)
+You connect the interface between the car's 16-pin diagnostic port and, if you plan to use Windmill software, to the computer's COM port.
+(You may need a USB-serial converter if your computer is without COM ports.)

 You now need some software to request data from the OBD system, read the response and log and display the data.
 If you wish to perform real-time calculations on the data, for example to see current fuel consumption, the software needs to be able to channel the data to a spreadsheet or similar program.
-Windmill software can do all these things.
-You can choose either the free Windmill 4.3 software or the more recent Windmill 6 COMIML.
+Windmill software can do all these things and is currently free to our newsletter subscribers.

 With Windmill you can interface several different devices, so you could add a GPS receiver to record location alongside your fuel consumption and emissions data.

-1. Run the Windmill ConfIML program and enter the settings needed to communicate with your On Board Diagnostics interface.
+1. Run the Windmill ComDebug program and enter the settings needed to communicate with your On Board Diagnostics interface.

-2. Run the Windmill SetupIML program and choose names and units for your data.
+2. Optionally, run the Windmill SetupIML program and choose names and units for your data.

 3. Run the Windmill DDE Panel and Logger programs to send the data to Excel or log it to disk.